Frequently asked questions for tenants renting from a private landlord

 We would never recommend that you stop paying your rent.
 This is because your landlord could use this as a reason to evict you from the property.

-If your landlord will not do repairs then write to your landlord advising him of the repairs needed.
+If your landlord will not do repairs then write to your landlord advising them of the repairs needed.
 If this does not resolve the problems or the repairs are of an urgent nature and arrangements are not made to carry out the works, contact us.
-We can enforce that your landlord carries out any necessary works to bring the property up to a good standard.
+We can enforce that your landlord carries out any necessary works to address hazard present in the property.
 Please visit our repairs page for further details of how and when to complain.

 I want a council house.
 How do I get one?